About managed queries

 - View a tree of parent-child related work items

 For the mechanics of constructing and saving queries, see Use the query editor to list and manage queries.
-For specific examples, click one of the following links.
+If you find that your queries take too long to return results, review the Guidance to create high-performing queries.

 If you are looking for a specific work item, use the ad hoc search box.
 If you want to generate a list of work items to triage, update, chart, or share with others, then use a managed query.